On the frequentist validity of Bayesian limits

 \ie\ the confidence level of the sets $D_n(\samplen)$ is $1-Kc_n$ asymptotically (for some constant $K>0$ and large enough $n$).

-The following corollary that specializes to the \iid\ situation is immediate (see, however, example~\ref{ex:confballs}).
-Let $\scrP$ denote a model of single-observation distributions, endowed with the Hellinger or total-variational topology. \begin{corollary} For all $n\geq1$, assume that $(X_1, X_2, \ldots, X_n)\in\scrX^n\sim P_0^n$ for some $P_0\in\scrP$.
+The following corollary that specializes to the \iid\ situation is immediate (see example~\ref{ex:confballs}).
+Let $\scrP$ denote a model of single-observation distributions, endowed with the Hellinger or total-variational topology. \begin{corollary} For $n\geq1$ assume that $(X_1, X_2, \ldots, X_n)\in\scrX^n\sim P_0^n$ for some $P_0\in\scrP$.
 Let $\Pi_n$ denote Borel priors on $\scrP$, with constant $C>0$ and rate sequence $\ep_n\downarrow0$ such that (\ref{eq:GGV}) is satisfied.
 Denote by $D_n$ credible sets of level $1-\exp(-C'n\ep_n^2)$, for some $C'>C$.
-Then the minimal confidence sets $C_n$ associated with $D_n$ under radius-$\ep_n$ Hellinger-enlargement are asymptotically consistent. \end{corollary} Note that in the above corollary,
+Then the confidence sets $C_n$ associated with $D_n$ under radius-$\ep_n$ Hellinger-enlargement are asymptotically consistent. \end{corollary} Note that in the above corollary,

-almost surely.
-If, in addition to the conditions in the above corollary, tests satisfying (\ref{eq:bayesiantestingpowerrates}) with $a_n=\exp(-C'n\ep_n^2)$ exist, the posterior is consistent at rate $\ep_n$ and sets $D_n(\samplen)$ have diameters decreasing as $\ep_n$ (although they can be non-spherical).
-In the case $\ep_n$ is the optimal rate of convergence for the problem, the confidence sets $C_n(\samplen)$ attain optimality in the sense that their sizes decrease at the optimal rate.
-Rate-adaptivity is not possible like this because a definite choice for the sets in $B_n$ is required.
+$P_0^n$-almost surely.
+If, in addition to the conditions in the above corollary, tests satisfying (\ref{eq:bayesiantestingpowerrates}) with $a_n=\exp(-C'n\ep_n^2)$ exist, the posterior is consistent at rate $\ep_n$ and sets $D_n(\samplen)$ have diameters decreasing as $\ep_n$, \cf\ theorem~\ref{thm:rates}.
+In the case $\ep_n$ is the minimax rate of convergence for the problem, the confidence sets $C_n(\samplen)$ attain rate-optimality \cite{Low97}.
+Rate-adaptivity \cite{Hengartner95,Cai13,Szabo15} is not possible like this because a definite, non-data-dependent choice for the $B_n$ is required.